 Stereotactic body radiation therapy (SBRT)

-SBRT is a special form of external beam radiation that delivers ablative doses of radiation using beams precisely matched to the three dimensional shape of the tumor.
+SBRT is a special form of external beam radiation that delivers doses of radiation using beams precisely matched to the three dimensional shape of the tumor.
 Learn more about

 Types of Radiation Therapy.